History & Mission

 Connect.
 Connect researchers from diverse disciplines, geographic regions, and sectors to foster innovative, interdisciplinary, and collaborative research.

-Invest.
-Invest in research to transform innovative ideas into active research programs.
+Catalyze.
+Research to transform innovative ideas into active research programs.
+UCB Small Molecule Discovery Center within CEND.

 We at CEND believe that through these objectives we can help the best and brightest minds at UC Berkeley access the resources they need to make meaningful and innovative contributions to our scientific understanding and ability to combat emerging and neglected diseases.